feincms/feincms3/docs/guides/multilingual-sites.rst

     </nav>

-.. admonition:: LanguageAndTranslationOfMixin within feincms3 apps
+.. admonition:: LanguageAndTranslationOfMixin within feincms3.applications

    The same should work for any CMS object inheriting :class:`feincms3.mixins.LanguageAndTranslationOfMixin`, and should